liferay/liferay-central-test-2/modules/sdk/gradle-plugins-app-docker/README.markdown

 plugin.

-Since the plugin automatically resolves the [Java Docker API Client](https://github.com/docker-java/docker-java) library as a dependency, you have to configure a repository that hosts the library and its transitive dependencies.
-The Liferay CDN repository hosts them
+Since the plugin automatically resolves the [Java Docker API Client](https://github.com/docker-java/docker-java) library as a dependency, you must configure a repository that hosts the library and its transitive dependencies.
+The Liferay CDN repository hosts them all:
-all:

 ```gradle
 repositories {